 What is the PTSA doing?

-We are helping to raise awareness of these issues and helping to organize resources and support.
+We are helping to facilitate communication and raise awareness of these issues and helping to organize resources and support.
 We are also trying to plan a social event to help build more connections between students!
-We are also looking into different applications that might help students interact on a more personal level, such as in a virtual cafeteria.
+We are also offering to leverage our resources to help student clubs and other existing organizations provide additional opportunities for activity and engagement among students and parents.

 What can parents do to help our students?

-(2) Urge them to JOIN A WSHS CLUB– Info on the Student Life Activities Page: https://westspringfieldhs.fcps.edu
+(2) Urge students to JOIN A WSHS CLUB– Info on the Student Life Activities Page: https://westspringfieldhs.fcps.edu

 (3) Check out The Oracle, the student newspaper of WSHS.
 Learn about what other students are up to!